-The Azevedo Dairy #2 is a member of the Central Valley Dairy Representative Monitoring Program (CVDRMP).
+The Silva Dairy Farms is a member of the Central Valley Dairy Representative Monitoring Program (CVDRMP).
 The CVDRMP has established a regional groundwater monitoring plan for member dairies in order to monitor groundwater quality and evaluate impacts from management practices.

-Crops grown on site are used for dairy feed crops and supplement imported grain and hay.
-Crops include corn, oat, and sudangrass silage.
-Feed is stored in two silage piles and in an on-site commodity barn.
+Crops grown on-site are used for dairy feed crops and to supplement imported grain and hay.
+Crops include oats silage-soft dough, corn silage.
+One field is used for pasture.
+Feed is stored in silage piles, dry grain tanks, and in on-site commodity barns.